MLG-Fortress/CustomItemRegistry/README.md

 # CustomItemRecipes
 Create your own custom items and recipes, all in-game (or via the configuration files, if that's your fancy)!
-Also includes an API so plugins can register their own custom items!
+Also includes an API so plugins can register their own custom items and recipes!

 [Source](https://github.com/MLG-Fortress/CustomItemRecipes) | [Patreon](https://patreon.com/RoboMWM)